 Felony Charges Defense Attorneys in Los Angeles and Southern California

-A charge of felony is the most serious accusation in the court system.
+A felony charge is the most serious accusation in the court system.
 By definition, a felony is punishable by one year or more in a state penitentiary.
 Physical incarceration is often mandatory with no possibility of probation.
 But felonies also have long-reaching implications that can impact you many years from the conviction.
 This is why Hakimfar Law treats each felony charge seriously and with its full attention.

 Felonies range widely but all are serious.
 They are divided into six categories with Class I being the most serious and carrying a minimum of life in prison and a maximum of the death penalty.
 A Class VI felony requires the minimum of one year in a state prison.
 All classes of felony usually carry large fines.